-- Complete the following requirements in lieu of 24 credits of Music 999, a doctoral dissertation, and a final oral examination in defense of the disceptation. - a.
+- Pass the written comprehensive examinations in musicology and music theory.
+Students become eligible to take the comprehensive examination in either of these areas during the semester in which they are completing the required course work in that area. - Complete the following requirements in lieu of 24 credits of Music 999, a doctoral dissertation, and a final oral examination in defense of the dissertation: - a.
 Complete 24 credits of Music 996 Doctoral Recital Performance.
-These credits must include at least six semesters of collaborative piano, at least three semesters of applied piano (1 credit each semester) and at least two semesters of collaborative performance of vocal repertoire (2 credits each semester).
-These requirements may be met concurrently. - Derform five public collaborative recitals that have been approved in a pre-recital hearing by a committee of faculty from the piano area, two of which must be presented within two consecutive semesters, excluding summers.
+These credits must include at least six semesters of instruction in collaborative piano, 3 credits of instruction in applied piano (1 credit for each of three semesters), 4 credits of instruction in piano performance (1 credit for each of four semesters), 2 credits of instruction in chamber music (1 credit for each of two semesters), and 4 credits of collaborative performance of vocal repertoire (2 credits for each of two semesters).
+These requirements may be met concurrently. - b.
+Perform five public collaborative recitals that have been approved by a committee of faculty from the student's piano area, two of which must be presented within two consecutive semesters, excluding summers.
 Two of the recitals must be instrumental recitals; two of the recitals must be vocal recitals.
-The fifth recital may be either an instrumental or vocal recital.
-A recording of each of the five recitals must be submitted to the Office of the Associate Dean for Graduate Studies and will be retained by the college as part of the permanent degree record.. - c.
+The fifth recital may be either an instrumental, vocal, or chamber recital.
+A recording of each of the five recitals must be submitted to the Office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record. - c.
 Complete one of the following three options: - (1) Present a lecture-recital twice, first to the student's guidance committee as part of an oral examination and then to the public and submit a scholarly paper upon which the lecture-recital is based.
+In

-In no case may the lecture-recital be presented publicly until it has been approved by the committee.
+- no case may the lecture-recital be presented publicly until it has been approved by the committee.
 The oral examination will be a defense of the lecture-recital and the paper.
-A recording of the lecture-recital is required and must be submitted to the Office of the Associate Dean for Graduate Studies.

-- (2) Present two lecture-recitals.
+A recording of the lecture-recital is required and must be submitted to the Office of the Associate Dean for Graduate Studies. - (2) Present two lecture-recitals.
 Each lecture-recital must be presented twice, first to the student's guidance committee as part of an oral examination and then to the public.
 In no case may the lecture-recital be presented publicly until it has been approved by the committee.
 Each oral examination will be a defense of one of the lecture-recitals.
-A recording of each lecture-recital is required and must be submitted to the Office of the Associate Dean for Graduate Studies - With the unanimous consent of the student's guidance committee, submit a scholarly paper of major scope, comparable to a traditional dissertation, and take a final oral examination based on the paper.
+A recording of each lecture-recital is required and must be submitted to the Office of the Associate Dean for Graduate Studies. - (3) With the unanimous consent of the student's guidance committee, submit a scholarly paper of major scope, comparable to a traditional dissertation, and take a final oral examination based on the paper.